dbt-labs/corp/handbook.md

 ### Hours of Work

-Fishtown Analytics does not have “required” working hours.
+dbt Labs does not have “required” working hours.
 There is an expectation that employees are in the office or available to remotely call in to required meetings and scheduled client calls.
 The company workweek is generally from Monday through Friday, with “normal operating hours” from 9:00 a.m. to 5:00 p.m.
 Employee’s personal operating hours may vary depending on client time zones and the nature of the projects that you’re working on.

 ### Time off

-Fishtown Analytics has an unlimited paid vacation policy, allowing employees to take as much time off as they need.
+dbt Labs has an unlimited paid vacation policy, allowing employees to take as much time off as they need.
 We do ask that employees aim for a minimun of 2 weeks off per year.
 Employees should utilize this benefit in a way that is conducive to their productivity.
 We understand, appreciate (and encourage!) turning off your brain, traveling, and spending time with friends and family!

 Employees are obligated to:

 - Communicate and collaborate with their team to ensure everyone takes leave without disrupting operations.
 - Notify their supervisor as soon as the absence is scheduled, and no less than one month  in advance of a full week of absence.
-- Mark the planned time off on their Fishtown Analytics Google calendar as full day events so that other employees can effectively plan events or meetings.
+- Mark the planned time off on their dbt Labs Google calendar as full day events so that other employees can effectively plan events or meetings.
 - Request the time off in Gusto, for tracking purposes.
 - Avoid abusing the policy by taking time off that negatively impacts their job and the company.

 ### Working from home

 Working from home can be a great idea in the event of inclement weather, errands, deliveries, etc. Further, working from home can can be great for productivity and stress management if you have many scheduled client calls or an impending deadline.
 Some of us can write code twice as fast with shoes and socks off, for instance.
-Whatever your reason, Fishtown Analytics values your ability to work from home.
+Whatever your reason, dbt Labs values your ability to work from home.

-Fishtown Analytics has a very flexible remote work policy.
+dbt Labs has a very flexible remote work policy.
 Employees are allowed to work from home as long as this is approved by their immediate supervisor, and such approval will not be unduly withheld.
 It may not be a good idea to work from home (and your supervisor may not approve) if your physical presence at work is important for a particular project or you are currently in your first few months on the job.

 If you are working from home, you are expected to be actually working and available for both clients and team members to contact throughout the day.
 If you know that you will be working from home on a given day, please add an all-day event to your Google Calendar, and give a quick update the day of in Slack.

 ### Holidays

-Fishtown Analytics observes the following federal holidays:
+dbt Labs observes the following federal holidays:

 - Memorial Day (Last Monday in May)
 - Independence Day (Observed July 5, 2021)